Enable

 How we use this in Enable

 Highlighted text can also be marked up in a similar way to emphasize that it is highlighted.
-Take this example (which is same markup we use in the code walkthroughs to highlight text).
+Take this example (which is the same markup we use in the code walkthroughs to highlight text).
 It has visually hidden text to tell screen reader users where the highlighted code begins and ends (e.g. in Voiceover's reading mode, the highlighted code will read "Start of highlighted code" and "End of Highlighted code" at the beginning and end of the code that is highlighted)

 <div>